 Description

 This easy Basic Tart Dough is crisp, rich, buttery & tastes like a sweet cookie.
-This versatile dough is an ideal base for all kinds of tasty tart fillings.
+A versatile dough that's an ideal base for all kinds of tasty tart fillings, both sweet and savory.

 Ingredients